sunxu24/MREDTA/README.md

 # MREDTA

-In this work, we build a new neural network based on Transformer Encoder and BERT to predicting DTA score.
-We train the model on KIBA and Davis Dataset and the model shows state-of-the-art performance compared to 10 existing neural network methodologies.
+In this work, we developed a promising deep learning model to predict DTA based on BERT and Transformer (MREDTA).
+We evaluate the performance of the MREDTA on KIBA and Davis datasets, and the results show that MREDTA have superior performance compared to ten advanced models.

 ## Requirements
 Code dependencies: